 The life of faith is a never-ending re-centering of our lives on God: discerning His will and depending on his providence and trusting his timing and blooming where we’re planted.
 Something that helps so much in any vocation we’re in is to constantly examine ourselves.
 Every day is great.
 Every month is helpful.
 With our spouse is wonderful.

 Sometimes Christian marriage and parenting books directed to moms can all seem to say the same thing: “Give, give, give.
 Be selfless.
 Die to self.”
 I won’t tell you that’s bad advice.
 But maybe it’s incomplete.
 Because we all need rest that renews sometimes.
 And we have to fight for that kind of rest in our busy lives.
 Whether it’s making Sundays a consistent day for rest, a monthly holy hour, a weekly mom’s night out for coffee and a good book, a whole weekend away, or something restful and life-giving unique to you, go for it and toss out those feelings of guilt with the trash.
-Because a mother with an empty tank and a heart who hasn’t connected with God lately isn’t her best self.
+Self-care is so important!
+As an introvert, I’ve learned that taking care of myself IS taking care of my family.
+Because a mother with an empty tank isn’t her best self.
 And our families need us to be our best selves.
 And if your husband isn’t on board at first with more regular R&R for you, be patient but sweetly firm, and let the fruit of a refreshed wife speak for itself.

 Speaking of children, the joys and sorrows of discerning them and making them and accepting them can be incredibly and breathtakingly hard.
 For those of you in the trenches with things like intimacy, infertility, or NFP, there are some excellent blogs and great books out there these days.
 Read them.
 Know, sister, that there are many, many “you, too?!’s” out there.
 You’re not alone.
 God has great plans for your marriage, and that includes your intimate relationship with your husband.
 Be patient with yourself and your spouse, find time to talk over things often with a calm and right heart, find big and small ways to be selfless, and don’t let go of a good sense of humor.
 Oh, and if you don’t do it already–pray.